Part 2 of a 4 part series … Read Part 1

 I’ve developed wild and aquaculture projects for local and international markets for almost a decade.
 The biggest issue I’ve encountered is that the progress of most fisheries has stagnated.
 All fisheries have to invest considerably more in environmental programs in order to make a difference – talk is cheap.
 The Canadian government wants open-net pens to be enclosed, or transitioned out of the Pacific to LAND-BASED facilities over the next several years.
 Ocean farmers are angry, and in some cases justified, but the reality is that there was plenty of opportunity to do a better environmental job over the last four decades.
 Instead, many squandered their time while Norway advanced land-based operations.

-We recently saw what happened with pandemic masks, and figured out pretty quickly that humans can’t be trusted to do the right thing even when their lives are at stake.
+We recently saw what happened with pandemic masks, and figured out pretty quickly that humans can’t be trusted to do the right thing even when their lives depend on it.
 The honour system for fisheries doesn’t work either, which means we need a brand new set of regulations from the DFO and the Minister of Fisheries, Oceans and Coast Guard, Bernadette Jordan.

 I could be mistaken, and I apologize if so, but I can’t find even one finfish farm on the B Corp site, so if you know of any please send them my way.